Trezzix/MAS419_robotArm/README.md

 ### Project supplement 2: Path generation for robot manipulator

+- From lecture videos by Mohammad Ali Poursina (not included in repo)
 - Path generation for 2-dimensional points
 - Not modular in this code, see pathGeneration folder in root directory